 While focus groups can have a meaningful impact on your CX, the cost and difficulty of conducting in-person research make it harder to scale.
 From conception to analysis, the time-consuming nature of focus groups means that they can’t always keep up with the increasing speed of business.

-Comments and reviews left on your digital channels are often unsolicited which can give you an unfiltered view into the thoughts of your customers.
-Use social media monitoring tools to get a birds-eye view of what your customers are saying and their sentiment.
+Comments and reviews left on your digital channels are often unsolicited, which can give you an unfiltered view of the thoughts of your customers.
+Use social media monitoring tools to get a birds-eye view of what your customers say and their sentiments.

 While comments and reviews left on your digital channels can be powerful, they’re often emotionally driven.
-More often than not, people take to these channels to complain or express issues with a problem or service in the heat of the moment.
+People often take to these channels to complain or express issues with a problem or service in the heat of the moment.
 While they may be difficult to stomach, you’d be remiss to ignore them.

 UserTesting offers the Human Insight Platform—get actionable, qualitative feedback through remote methods in just a few hours via: